radius-project/docs/docs/content/contributing/community/index.md

 ## Community meetings

 Every month we host a community meeting to showcase new features, review upcoming milestones, and engage in a Q&A. Anyone from the Radius community can participate, present a topic, or host.
 All are welcome!
 For the meeting schedule, links, and more information, visit the Radius [community repo](https://github.com/radius-project/community#community-meetings).

-## GitHub Issues & repositories

-If you would like to file Issues, access the source code, or use Codespaces please visit the [Radius GitHub repo](https://github.com/radius-project).

 ## How can I get involved?